 Think about it.
 Most people would never treat a friend the way they treat their own bodies.
 You’re tired?
 You’re hungry?
 Too bad – we have work to do!
 Say that to a friend and you won’t have that friend for long.
 But we do it to ourselves all the time.

 Well, I’m learning that my body won’t stand for that nonsense too long.
 It rebels.
 If I ignore the signals it gives me by pushing through headaches, working when I’m sick, etc., my body retaliates by shutting down and forcing me to rest.
 That’s what happened yesterday with the monster migraine.
 I was pretty much down for the count and had no choice but to give in.
 Not surprisingly, I feel better today.

 And here’s the yoga lesson for today.
 Ahimsa is the first of the five principles of yama, which are yoga’s ethical precepts.
 It’s a Sanskrit word that means non-violence.
 I am continually fascinated by the similarities in the world’s religions.
 Right living is the same in any language and whatever your conception of God.

 Anyway, the concept of ahimsa is often a new yogi’s introduction to this side of yoga.
-It usually comes up when discussing vegetarianism as many yoga practitioners choose to abstain from meat for compassionate reasons, but diet is not the only ahimsa application.
+It sometimes comes up when discussing vegetarianism, as many yoga practitioners choose to abstain from meat for compassionate reasons, but diet is not the only ahimsa application.
 It’s choosing kindness toward all beings, even the ones that get on your nerves.
-It’s treating things gently – slammi ng doors is not a demonstration of ahimsa.
+It’s treating things gently – slamming doors is not a demonstration of ahimsa.